Monday, August 22, 2011

 I'd recommend "Buffalo" to any reader.
 It lingers like a good whisky well after you’ve finished.

 The Locus Awards Anthology is a treasure chest of stories well chosen by the Perth anthologist, Jonathan Strahan.
 They aren’t the pulpy trashy sort of genre writing but tales that would appeal to any literary minded reader.
 There isn't a dud amongst them; most are masterworks of the field.
-In the collection I also discovered "The Persistence of Vision" by John Varley, which is in 'My Favourite Novella List' (http://anthonypanegyres.blogspot.com/2011/03/my-favourite-novellas.html).
+In the collection I also discovered "The Persistence of Vision" by John Varley, which is on 'My Favourite Novella List' (http://anthonypanegyres.blogspot.com/2011/03/my-favourite-novellas.html).
 I have a writer friend, Daniel Simpson, who used "Jefty is Five" by Harlan Ellison (another great tale) in his thesis.
 They are just a couple of the many stories that gleam in The Locus Awards ––I'll mention another soon.

 No comments: